jph00/BaseMath/README.md

 - Binary functions,: `min`, `max`, `pow`, `atan2`, `copysign`, `fdim`, `fmax`, `fmin`, `hypot`, `nextafter`, `add`, `sub`, `mul`, `div`, `subRev`, `divRev`
 - Unary functions,: `acos`, `acosh`, `asin`, `asinh`, `atan`, `atanh`, `cbrt`, `cos`, `cosh`, `erf`, `erfc`, `exp`, `exp2`, `expm1`, `log`, `log10`, `log1p`, `log2`, `logb`, `nearbyint`, `rint`, `sin`, `sinh`, `tan`, `tanh`, `tgamma`

+For reasonable performance, compile with `make` (which is also required if you make changes to the `gyb` templates) or use:

+    swift build -Xswiftc -Ounchecked -Xcc -ffast-math -Xcc -O2 -Xcc -march=native

 This library is used by [SwiftyMKL](https://github.com/jph00/SwiftyMKL), which adds more optimized versions of the functions from Intel's Performance Libraries, along with various linear algebra and statistical functions.

 Math functions from `Foundation` (which in turn uses functions in `math.h`) are used, except for `sum()`, which is written in C, since reductions in Swift are currently not vectorized.
 The standard math operators are also provided, including optimzed assignment versions.
 Functions with `_` suffix are in-place.